 The 2017 USDA/NASS data for each county is included for purposes of comparison.
 The majority of Minnesota Counties have a 2017 USDA/NASS average rent number listed.
 The numbers are for non-irrigated farm land only.

 Keep in mind that these rental rates include both family and un-related party land rental contracts as well as long-term rental contracts.
 Rental rates between family members can be lower than those between un-related parties.
 Long-term rental contracts generally do not change dramatically during the length of the contract and therefore may affect the weighted average numbers used in the data calculations.
 Please note that the land rental rates shown here may not align with rents being paid for new land coming on the market.

-Following is a table showing average annual changes in land rental rates for the years 2012 through and including 2017 and the one-year change from 2016 to 2017.
+Following is a table showing the total percent change in land rental rates for the five years from 2014 through and including 2018 and the one-year change from 2017 to 2018.
 These changes are based on weighted averages to compensate for differences in acres and rental rates from the various counties in each region.
 The land rental numbers used to calculate the percent change values are also from the FINBIN database.
 Also included is a statewide percent change.

-The 2016-2017 annual change data shows a slight downward trend in rental rates for six of the eight regions.
-In West Central and East Central regions there was an increase.
+The 2017-2018 annual change data shows a slight downward trend in rental rates for six of the eight regions.
+In Northwest and East Central regions there was an increase.
 There was an increase in number of acres in West Central.
 But there is no definitive way of determining the cause for this.
 East Central has limited data available and none is available for North Central.

 Because of these anomalies, the land rental rates listed are again merely a starting point or guide and not an absolute rental rate.
 The percentage figures are not meant to predict future increases but are merely to document how regional and state rental rates have changed over the years.